ETC-A/etca-spec/base-isa.md

 ### 2 Register Computation

 The second byte has the format `AAA BBB MM` where `AAA` and `BBB` are references to registers. `AAA` is the destination register and left source register. `BBB` is the right source register.
-There are 2 exceptions to this.
-The first is the RSUB instruction where `AAA` and `BBB` are swapped for the purpose of being source registers.
-The second exception is that the `B` argument specifies which memory address or control register to write to. `MM` is the memory mode which will be defined in an extension and is only defined for `00` in the base isa.

 ### Immediate Computation

-The second byte has the format `RRR IIIII`, where the 5 bit immediate acts as operand `B`.
+The second byte has the format `AAA IIIII`, where the 5 bit immediate acts as operand `B`.
 The immediate is sign extended for operations 0-7 and operation 9.
-The immediate is zero extended for operation 8 and operations 10-15.
+The immediate is zero extended for operation 8 and operations 10-15. `AAA` is treated the same as in the 2 Register Computation section above.

+### Exceptions

+There are several exceptions to how the operands work.

+ - `RSUB`
+    - `BBB` is the left source register and `AAA` is the right source register.
+ - `CMP` and `TEST`
+    - These instructions do not have a destination register
+ - `STORE`
+    - This instruction uses the `B` operand to specify which memory address is written to.
+ - `WRITECR`
+    - This instruction uses the `B` operand to specify which control register is written to.

 ### Opcodes